danteWei/Swift/README.md

 Swift
 =====

-This is the repo where I will upload my learning notes for [swift](https://developer.apple.com/swift/) (a new programming language created by Apple).
+This is the repo where I upload my learning notes for [swift](https://developer.apple.com/swift/) (a new programming language created by Apple).
 This repo contains a palyground project, a text version of my notes, and a swift version of my notes.

 If you know any of the following, Swift should not be hard for you: